MoserMichael/teach-your-children-well/bauhaus-design.md

 Hot steam comes in through the red arrow on the top, it flows through the pipe

-First, the wheel keeps turning and it pulls the upper piston from the left to the right, now another valve opens up that allows the stream to go into the lower room.
+First, the wheel keeps turning and it pulls the upper piston from the left to the right, now another valve opens up that allows the stream to go into the big lower room.

 In the lower part of the picture: the stream is now pushing the big piston and shaft from the left to the right, this shaft is then pushing the wheel.

 This is a piston